Types of Microform, Their Differences, and Their Uses

 Microfiche

-Unlike how microfilm rolls are a series of images, microfiche is a flat microfilm sheet.
-Usually 105mm x 145mm or 4” x 5”, images are organized on a sheet as a matrix.
-Microfiche sheets can store roughly 98 letter-sized pages.
+While microfilm rolls are a series of images, microfiche is actually a flat microfilm sheet made from polyester.
+Usually sized around 105mm x 145mm or 4” x 5”, microfiche images are organized on a sheet as a matrix.
+These sheets can store roughly 60 to 100 letter-sized pages — ideal for things like NDA contracts or cashier’s checks.
+Despite having a smaller storage capacity, microfiche sheets can be easier to organize due to their shape and form.

 Aperture Cards